guerilla7/CyberMoE/README.md

 - Streamlit port already in use
     - Run on a different port: `streamlit run app.py --server.port=8502`

+## To Do

+- [ ] Improve UI/UX
+- [ ] Add real-world datasets for each Expert Network
+- [ ] Pluggable MoE Architecture: The ability for users to configure and use a Small Language Model of choice for their Expert Networks
+- [ ] Improve and/or optimize Gating Network behavior

 ## Further Reading & Research

 Here are some pioneering and relevant research papers on Mixture-of-Experts (MoE) neural network architectures and their applications, including in cybersecurity: